box/box-swift-sdk-gen/docs/UserCollaborations.md

 ### Returns

-This function returns a value of type `Collaboration`.
+This function returns a value of type `Collaboration?`.

 Returns an updated collaboration object unless the owner has changed.If the role is changed to `owner`, the collaboration is deleted and a new collaboration is created.
 The previous `owner` of